Decision Check

 How long does it take?

-Is this for one KPI or several?
+Is this for one metric or several?

 Before leadership commits, verify the number.